 suggest

-command generates AI-powered commit message suggestions based on your staged changes, helping you create clear, consistent, and professional commit messages.
+The suggest command generates AI-powered commit message suggestions based on your staged changes, helping you create clear, consistent, and professional commit messages.

 Usage